mwmiller/baby_ex/Bushbaby.md

 The "send key" will be used to create secret boxes readable by the peer.
 It is the 256-bit Blake2b hash of the Curve25519 secret derived from:

 	- Node's own ephemeral secret key
-	- Curve25519 equivalent of the server's long-term ED25519 key
+	- Curve25519 equivalent of the peer's long-term ED25519 key

  The "receive key" will be used to unbox such received boxes.
 It is the 256-bit Blake2b hash of the Curve25519 secret derived from:

 	- Curve25519 equivalent of the node's long-term ED25519 key
-	- Peer's ephemeral secret key
+	- Peer's ephemeral public key

 The clump identifier is concatenated with the receive key and signed with the node's longterm key.
 This is sent in a "nonce box" STLV-encoded message of type `2`.